Why Is My Car AC Blowing Hot Air? How To Fix

 It all starts in the compressor, and as you might have guessed, if it’s not working correctly, neither will the rest of the system.
 Why?
 Because the compressor is what gets the refrigerant moving in the first place.

-Why do AC compressors go even bad?
+Why do AC compressors go even faulty?

-One of the most common causes is lack of use.
+One of the most frequent causes is lack of use.
 Whenever you crank your AC after long periods without use, it can shock the system, which can cause it to wear faster than usual.

 For this reason, it is always a good idea to run it for about 15-minutes every few weeks.